tuist/tuist/docs/contribution/code-reviews.md

 Contributions should avoid introducing breaking changes unless it's strictly necessary.
 There are many language features that we can leverage to evolve the interface of Tuist without resorting to a breaking change.
 Whether a change is breaking or not might not be obvious.
+A method to verify whether the change is breaking is running Tuist against the fixture projects in the `fixtures` directory.
 It requires putting ourselves in the user's shoes and imagine how the changes would impact them.

 **📝 Documentation:** As the project grows and we continue to add more features,